CodeBotsStudio/Dysymmetrical/README.md

 No one's stopping anyone from reading the code by themselves and changing it, though.

+For animations, there are templates for Blender in `dysassets\Blend Files`.

 ## Contributing
 Contributing's such a simple topic that it isn't in its own separate file.